Georgia is not the only state considering legislation this year dealing with abortions.

 Other states are considering different ways to restrict or in some cases expand abortion rights.

 Alabama -- Gov. Kay Ivey signed a bill on May 15 that makes performing an abortion a felony punishable up to life in prison.
 There are no exceptions for rape or incest.
 The only exception would be if a mother’s life was in danger.
+The law is scheduled to take effect on Nov.
+15 and a lawsuit challenging the law has been filed.

 Arkansas -- Gov. Asa Hutchinson has signed two anti-abortion bills this year.
 On Feb 19, he signed a bill legislation that would outlaw abortion if Roe v.
 Wade is reversed.
 The other bill, which bans abortion after 18 weeks, was signed on March 15.
+Planned Parenthood and the American Civil Liberties Union have sued to overturn the law.

 New York -- On Jan.
 22, Gov. Andrew Cuomo signed a law that codifies Roe v.
 Wade into state law, which would allow abortions to remain legal even if the court decision is overturned.
 Late-term abortions are now legal if a mother’s life is threatened or the fetus is not viable.
 The law also allows health care professionals such as nurse practitioners or physician assistants to perform abortions.